skytruong90/Battleship_Game/README.md

+### Title:
-### This is Battleship Situmulation Game
+Battleship Situmulation Game

 ## Coding Language:
 C Programming

+## Purpose:
-## In this program, I will be mimicking a game of Battleship.
+In this program, I will be mimicking a game of Battleship.
 My game board is a line of 10 slots.
 I  have to implement 3 methods.